 During the year under review :

-i.
-Citywood Builders Private Limited (Citywood), which was an associate became a subsidiary of the Company.
-Subsequent to the close of the year, Citywood has become a wholly owned subsidiary of the Company;
+(ii) Citywood Builders Private Limited became a wholly owned subsidiary of the Company;

 Statutory Auditors :

-As required under Section 139 (1) of the Companies Act, 2013, the Company has obtained a written certificate from M/s.
-Dalal Doshi & Associates to the efiect that their reappointment, if made, would be in accordance with the Companies Act, 2013 and the Rules framed thereunder and that they satisfy the criteria provided in Section 141 of the Companies Act, 2013.
+The Company has received a certificate from the said Auditors to the effect that their reappointment, if made, would be in accordance with the Companies Act, 2013 and the Rules framed thereunder and that they satisfy the criteria prescribed in Section 141 of the Companies Act, 2013.

 Cost Auditors :

-COST COMPLIANCE REPORT :
+COST AUDIT REPORT :

-Secretarial Auditors :
+Secretarial Audit Report :

-AUDIT COMMITTEE AND AUDIT RECOMMENDATIONS :
+AUDIT AND COMPLIANCE COMMITTEE RECOMMENDATIONS :

 AUDITORS REPORT AND AUDIT OBSERVATIONS :

-The Statutory Auditors have : (i) stated an Emphasis of Matter and "Other Matters" and made certain observations in clauses (vii) (a) and (ix) of the Annexure referred to in their Report on the Standalone Financial Statements for the year ended March 31, 2015; (ii) stated an Emphasis of Matter and "Other Matters" and made certain observations in clauses (vii) (a) and (ix) of the Annexure referred to in their Report on the Consolidated Financial Statements for the year ended March 31, 2015 and the response of your Directors thereto is as follows: As regards "Emphasis of Matter" and "Other Matters", the Notes to the Standalone Financial Statements and Consolidated Financial Statements for the year ended March 31, 2015 respectively are self explanatory and do not call for further clarification/elaboration.
+The Statutory Auditors have : (i) stated an Emphasis of Matter and "Other Matters" and made certain observations in clauses (vii) (a) and (ix) of the Annexure referred to in their Report on the Standalone Financial Statements for the year ended March 31, 2016; (ii) stated an Emphasis of Matter and "Other Matters" in their Report on the Consolidated Financial Statements for the year ended March 31, 2016 and the response of your Directors thereto is as follows

+"The delays caused by the Company in making timely payment of the statutory dues and payment of principal and interest on its borrowings have been due to prolonged recession in the real estate industry owing to slowdown in demand, inordinate delays in approval process, inflationary pressures, liquidity crunch and costly debt.
 The Company is also facing lack of adequate sources of finance to fund development of its real estate projects resulting in delayed realisations from its customers and lower availability of funds to discharge its liabilities.
-The Company is exploring alternative sources of finance to generate adequate cash inflows for meeting these obligations and to overcome this temporary liquidity shortage and is hopeful that these efiorts will yield fruitful results."
+The Company is exploring alternative sources of finance to generate adequate cash inflows for meeting these obligations and to overcome this temporary liquidity shortage and is hopeful that these eflorts will yield fruitful results."